Historical Marker Details

 WESTPORT, OREGON

 “Captain” John West was a selfmade man.
 A native of Scotland, he settled on the lower Columbia River near this spot in the early 1850s after trying his luck in the goldfields of California.
-West built …
+West built and operated sawmills, ran a general store and post office, built and managed a salmon …

 Read More